-A staff member at ODMR's Central Queensland Regional Office suggested that GPR may be an option.
+An 'innovation champion' at QDMR's Central Queensland Regional Office who was active in knowledge networks suggested that GPR may be an option.
 Consequently, QDMR commissioned a private consulting firm, Georadar Research Pty Ltd (Georadar), to undertake initial testing.
 The results were good, with Georadar proving that GPR could efficiently solve the problem.
 Georadar was then commissioned by the supplier of the concrete beams to inspect all the beams on the bridge deck and jointly develop a solution for repair of the defective beams.

-The application
+The Innovation

 GPR is an imaging technology that uses electromagnetic waves with frequencies typically from 25 MHz to 2 GHz to obtain information on the structure of sub-surfaces.
-Since the introduction of the first commercial system in the 1970s, which measured the thickness of ice.
-GPR has been successfully applied to a wide range of tasks.
+Since the introduction of the first commercial system in the 1970s, which measured the thickness of ice, GPR has been successfully applied to a wide range of tasks.
 GPR was introduced to Australia by Georadar in 1984 and has since been used in mining, civil engineering, geology, archaeology, telecommunications, and gas and water industries.

 The innovation on the Cattle Creek Bridge project was in using high-frequency GPR to investigate the interior of prestressed concrete beams in a precisely calibrated way.
-This latest generation of GPR technology is only just beginning to be used globally for structural applications, and the Cattle Creek Bridge application was an early, and successful, test of the technology in this field.
+This latest generation of GPR technology is only just beginning to be used globally for structural applications, and the Cattle Creek Bridge application was a very early, and successful, test of the technology in this field.